hasura/graphql-engine/docs/graphql/manual/getting-started/index.rst

   host the Hasura GraphQL engine and Postgres on Heroku's free tier.
 - :doc:`Using Docker <docker-simple>`: Run a **local development** setup that sets up both the Hasura GraphQL engine and Postgres using Docker.
+- :doc:`Using Nhost <nhost-simple>`: Launch apps quickly with authentication and storage included on top of the Hasura GraphQL engine and Postgres.

 Get started using an existing database
 --------------------------------------